Avaiga/taipy-doc/docs/manuals/core/user_core_concepts.md

 ## Exposed type
 As explained before, a _data node_ may represent any data.
-For _data nodes_ representing a collection of entities (like CSV files, SQL table, Excel sheet), the default _exposed type_ is pandas dataframe.
+For _data nodes_ representing a collection of entities (like CSV file, SQL table, Excel sheet), the default _exposed type_ is pandas dataframe.
 A numpy format is also available.

 If needed, the user can specify a Python _Custom Class_ as _exposed type_.
 When reading the data, Taipy will return